paulvha/sps30/README.md

  * Updated the documentation with compare results to SDS011 and Dylos-1700
  * Update all examples to have prototypes upfront as the ESP32 pre-processor sometimes does not create

+### version 1.3.3 / March 2019
+ * Added example 10 for ESP32 only: use SPS30 to create an airquality index by region
+ * update documentation to 1.3

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)